 Skating backwards may sound like an easy move, but for newcomers it can be quite challenging.
 This is why it’s important to take your time with the steps and make sure you’re in the optimum position.

-You will need to be in a squat (like we said earlier), with your toes pointed inward, and make sure to be pushing your behind out.
+You will need to bend your knees and be in a squat (like we said earlier), with your toes inwards, and make sure to be pushing your behind out.
 Then, while you’re rolling backwards, take small steps backward, much like the duck walk but in reverse.
-Also, while doing any of this, make sure to have your chest leaning forwards over your knees, as this will prevent you from toppling over.
+Also, while doing any of this, make sure to have your thigh muscles engaged and your chest leaning forwards over your knees, as this will prevent you from toppling over.

 Unlike skating backwards however, jumping while skating can prove tricky.
 This is because of the movement you might feel upon landing.
 Nonetheless, while taxing to learn initially, it soon becomes a comfortable and easy move to execute.